Iterating Generalised Perfect Set Forcing Along Well-Founded Orders

-A main difficulty of the generalisation is the lack of the convenient topological structure.
-We may consider $\mathcal K$ in a topology given by the initial segments : a basic open set is a set of the form $\{\rho: \, s\subseteq \rho\}$ for $s\in \mathcal k$.
+The main difficulty of the generalisation is the lack of a convenient topological structure.
+We may equip $\mathcal K$ with a topology generated by the initial segments: a basic open set is a set of the form $\{\rho: \, s\subseteq \rho\}$ for $s\in \mathcal k$.
 In particular, this is a $(<\kappa)$-box topology, rather than the ordinary product topology.
-In general $\mathcal K$ is neither metric nor compact in this topology, or in any other topology that respects the order on $\kappa$ to the extent to let us identify perfect subsets of $\mathcal K$ as branches of $\mathcal k$.
+The space $\mathcal K$ is neither metrisable nor compact in this topology, or in any other topology that respects the order on $\kappa$ sufficiently to let us identify perfect subsets of $\mathcal K$ as branches of $\mathcal k$.

 For $(\zeta, <)\in \kpo$ we may define the topological space $\mathcal K^\zeta$ as follows.
-Its set of elements is the product (we may also work with the lexicographic product, but it turns out to be irrelevant) of copies of $\mathcal K$ along $\zeta$, so the set $\Pi_{i\in \zeta} \mathcal K$ ordered by the ordinary co-ordinatwise order.
-The set ${\mathcal K}^\zeta$ may be given various topologies, for example the ordinary Tychonov product of the topologies on $\mathcal K$.
+Its underlying set is the Cartesian product (we may also work with the lexicographic product, but it turns out to be irrelevant) of copies of $\mathcal K$ along $\zeta$, so the set $\Pi_{i\in \zeta} \mathcal K$ ordered by the ordinary coordinatwise order.
+The set ${\mathcal K}^\zeta$ can be equipped with various topologies, for example the ordinary Tychonoff product \cite{Tychonoff1930} of the topologies on $\mathcal K$.
 As it turns out, unlike in the countable case for the perfect set forcing, there are no useful topological properties of $\mathcal K^\zeta$ we may exploit.
 We explain that now.

-An important ingredient of the geometric iteration approach is that the Cantor space $\mathcal D$ satisfies that its every countable power is homeomorphic to $\mathcal D$.
+An important ingredient of the geometric iteration approach is that every countable power of the Cantor space $\mathcal D$ is homeomorphic to $\mathcal D$ itself.
 The proof of this relies on the compactness of $\mathcal D$.
 In particular, whatever topology we give to $\mathcal K$, we do not have the compactness and do not obtain that $\mathcal K$ is homeomorphic to its powers of size $\le\kappa$.
 We may try to ignore the topological properties of $\mathcal K^\zeta$ and work only with the combinatorial properties.
 As is known from descriptive set theory generalised to uncountable regular cardinals, for example \cite{FriedmanHyttinenKulikov2014}, not much of the ordinary descriptive set theory carries through.
 Notably because there is no metric available.
 What is happening here fits that pattern.